Septh/ts-run/.github/README.md

 > The minimalist TypeScript script runner for NodeJS.

 ### Features
-- On-demand TypeScript transpilation so fast you won't even notice.
+- Just-in-time TypeScript transpilation so fast you won't even notice.
-- Supports source maps for accurate stack traces.
+- Generates source maps for accurate stack traces.
 - Does not spawn another process to transpile TypeScript.
 - Does not spawn another Node process to run your script.
 - Strictly follows modern Node semantics for ESM and CommonJS modules.
 - Zero config: no config file, no command line arguments, no environment variables, no nothing.
 - Does not even need a `tsconfig.json`.
-- Light: only 220 kilobytes installed!
+- Extra-light: only 220 kilobytes installed!
 - Zero dependency!

 ### Non-features